-No one understands better than we do the stress and nuances of planning a beautiful, personal wedding within your budget.
-One of the first big steps in creating that budget is putting together a guest list that works for your venue—plus-ones included.
+No one understands better than we do the stress and nuances of planning a beautiful, personal wedding day within your budget.
+One of the first steps in creating that budget is putting together a guest list that works for your venue—plus-ones included.
 So how do you tackle this hot topic?
 Start by going back to the basics: Each head count costs money, and venues hold only a certain number of people.
-You’ll need to tread carefully and follow these tips so everyone will have a wonderful time at your wedding.
+You'll need to tread carefully and follow these plus-one rules so everyone will have a wonderful time on your big day.

 Anyone Who's Married

 Although we love to break some traditional rules, it's always best to invite both parties in a married couple, even if you're closer with one person than the other, or if you've never even met someone's spouse.
 Think about it—would you want to attend a wedding without your spouse?
 It's polite to acknowledge that even though you've never met your aunt's new husband or your future father-in-law's boss's wife, you respect their union.